 Maybe you've heard that vitamin C, echinacea, and zinc are good for a cold.

-These don't cure a cold, but vitamin C and zinc may shorten the length of one.
+They aren’t cures, but vitamin C and zinc may shorten the length of an illness.
 Research on echinacea has been mixed.
-Before trying these products, check with your doctor to make sure they’ll work well with other medicines you’re taking.
+Before you try these products, check with your doctor to make sure they’ll work well with other medicines you’re taking.